Sustainable Development Technology Canada: History

 In 2001, the Government of Canada created Sustainable Development Technology Canada (SDTC) as an arm's-length foundation to “demonstrate new technologies to promote sustainable development, including technologies to address issues related to climate change and the quality of air, water and soil.”

 These clean technologies, such as fuel cells and biofuels, are developed through public-private partnerships with SDTC acting as a funder.

 Any companies that were able to demonstrate a viable business need for a technology could apply to SDTC for up to 33% of government funding from the fund.
-Recognizing the immense challenges of developing technologies in the field that required heavy capital asset investment, the Government of Canada also allowed upto 75% of funding on SDTC projects to come from the family of other government funds.
+Recognizing the immense challenges of developing technologies in the field that required heavy capital asset investment, the Government of Canada also allowed up to 75% of funding on SDTC projects to come from the family of other government funds.
 Creating a networked ecosystem that was able to grow the Canadian Cleantech industry through the years.

 SDTC loosely followed the Technology Readiness Level, TRL system created by NASA for the development of the Space Shuttle program and adapted to invest in Canadian technologies.
 Specializing in TRL 3 to TRL 8 technologies in many advanced scientific fields.

 SDTC has had successive CEOs and Board Members form the notable elite of the Canadian innovation ecosystem.
 These individuals have come from a cross section of the business community that has enabled Canada to enjoy a pioneering position in the field of global cleantech development.

 While SDTC has done many things right they had a notable lack of ability to navigate some critical challenges that all Canadian companies experience.
 These include regulatory challenges and finding the first 10 customers.
 Over the last 23 years SDTC has helped impact the Canadian government by starting programs like the Build in Canada Innovation Program.

-In 2019 Annette Verschuren, notable Canadian business personality was brought in to be the Chair of the Board and lend her expertise as a portfolio company.
+In 2019 Annette Verschuren, notable Canadian business personality, was brought in to be the Chair of the Board and lend her expertise as a portfolio company.
 Prior to Ms. Verschuren's appointment the portfolio companies had limited representation on the Board of Directors.
 At the time of appointment Ms. Verschuren was also an executive of a portfolio company among other national appointments.
 SDTC was unique in its ability to respond faster to the needs of the portfolio companies due to the leadership of its CEO, Leah Lawrence who had the ability to be bipartisan in her ability to navigate the complex political environment in which the agency operated.